Just Epcot

 See Also:

-6 Responses to The Complete Guide to Walt Disney World’s Epcot with a Baby or Toddler
+- A Complete Guide to Canada’s Wonderland with a Baby or Toddler

 I’m planning on taking what will be a two and a half year old in Dec and can’t wait, EPCOT has been something my husband and I keep going back and forth on and I think we might just be seeing the Living Seas and then lunch either in Norway or at Garden Grill depending on her character preference.
 I’m also working into our schedule time to take the boats, I think a lot of people over look them as a way to quickly navigate the World Showcase but it can be much easier than walking around!
 Kids like boat rides too!